PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 an unrequested report does not enter even the no-op wrapper.
 Export progress advances for SavedModel only inside the SavedModel request guard, so the runtime step count remains aligned with the request-derived label count.
+Split thresholds and quantization calibration controls are resolved by the TensorFlow- and Torch-free artifact policy only when the corresponding `ArtifactPlan` flag is set.
+An unrequested artifact does not read or parse its CLI values or environment variables, while requested values retain the legacy conversion and default semantics.
+The resolved quantization mapping is immutable and raw option dictionaries do not propagate into builders.

 A pass has a stable ID, phase, priority, maximum iteration count, and explicit `changed` result.
 Repeating passes must use a graph fingerprint so a cycle